arthurvguide/ask-japanese/README.md

 - Acceptance Criteria 1: User can find their booking on the booking page
 - Acceptance Criteria 2: User can cancel their booking
 - Acceptance Criteria 3: User receives a canceling email confirmation

+#### Edit a booking
+As a user I can edit my booking so that I postpone or add more people to my booking

+- Acceptance Criteria 1: User can find their booking on the booking page
+- Acceptance Criteria 2: User can edit their booking
+- Acceptance Criteria 3: User receives a new email booking confirmation
 #### Automatic email confirmation
 As a user I can receive an automatic email so that I will be able to review later on